Should You Get a Leonberger?

 they are devoted to their families.
 They have a huge heart and will become your best friend.
 They will sense your bad, sad and happy moods and act accordingly.
 They are usually very even-tempered even in the middle of chaos and will protect their families if necessary.
 They are great with kids and, usually other animals.
 Leonberger’s are gentle giants with a huge heart!

-Take a Fun Leonberger Quiz!
+Check Your Leonberger Facts and Take a Fun Leo Quiz!